Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ### `GetDeclare.sh`

-This utility has been created to view the template arguments that were used for kernel declaration in the Double Stream SSR case.
-It can be easily modified to be adapted to different cases.
+This utility views the template arguments used for kernel declaration in the Double Stream SSR case.
+You can modify it to adapt to different cases.

 ## Support

-GitHub issues will be used for tracking requests and bugs.
-For questions, go to [support.xilinx.com](https://support.xilinx.com/).
+GitHub issues are used for tracking requests and bugs.
+For questions, go to [support.amd.com](https://adaptivesupport.amd.com/s/topiccatalog?language=en_US).

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc</sub><br>></br></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc</sub><br>></br></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>